Clinical IVF Training and Sign-Off

 - Reviews applicable SOPs, safety manual, PPE, workstation expectations, equipment basics, and local documentation systems.

-- Demonstrates foundational aseptic technique, labeling discipline, communication standards, and deviation-reporting awareness.
+- Demonstrates foundational aseptic technique, labeling discipline, communication standards, and deviation reporting awareness.

 Trainer focus